Music

 MUS 241 Diction for Singers (2 Credits)

-In this course, we will learn to use the International Phonetic Alphabet (IPA) as an efficient tool to approach accuracy in lyric diction.
+In this course, students learn to use the International Phonetic Alphabet (IPA) as an efficient tool to approach accuracy in lyric diction.
 Choral and solo singers must frequently perform music in languages that they do not speak, and therefore often struggle to sing with accurate pronunciation.
 IPA is a set of orthographic characters, almost entirely based on the Roman alphabet, that standardizes phonetics across most major languages.
-Corequisite: MUS 952, MUS 953 or individual voice performance lessons.
+Prerequisite: MUS 952, MUS 953, or individual voice performance lessons must be taken concurrently.
 Enrollment limited to 20.

 Fall, Spring, Variable